gregwebs/haskell-xss-sanitize/README.md

 Credit
 ===========
 Original code was taken from John MacFarlane's Pandoc (with permission), but modified to be faster and with parsing redone using TagSoup. html5lib is now being used as a reference (BSD style license).
-Michael Snoyman added the balanced tags functionality.
+Michael Snoyman added the balanced tags functionality and released css-text specifically to help with css parsing.

 Limitations